Jobonano/Naija_Houses_Price/README.md

 You can interact with the model using a simple web interface.

+# Please Note that application of Streamlit here is only for example usage

 The app interface is already implemented in [`app.py`](./app.py).
 To launch it:

 ```bash